 “The purpose of this study was to examine how changes in the gut microbiota may influence the clinical outcome of patients receiving CAR T cell therapy,” says MSK hematologic oncologist Jae Park, one of the study’s authors.
 “If we can identify the factors that are associated with more toxicity and lower efficacy, we might be able to modify them so that we can improve care.”

 Making Connections Between the Microbiota and Patient Response

 For more than a decade, MSK has been at the forefront of studying gut microbiota in people receiving BMTs.
-This initiative has been led by physician-scientist Marcel van den Brink, Head of the Division of Hematologic Malignancies and member of the Sloan Kettering Institute’s Immunology Program, who was co-senior author of the new study.
+This initiative has been led by physician-scientist Marcel van den Brink, who was co-senior author of the new study.

 “The gut microbiota is a modulator of the immune system,” Dr. van den Brink says.
 “Therefore, it makes sense that having a healthy gut is important for the efficacy of immune therapies like CAR T.”

 For one part of the research, the investigators studied stool samples from 48 patients treated at MSK and Penn.
 The samples were collected before the patients received their CAR T therapy, but many of them had already received extensive treatment with chemotherapy and antibiotics.
 The team analyzed the samples to determine which bacteria strains were present in the gut.